validation-and-verification-istic/2020-tp5-gui/findabug.md

 Find a bug in the application.

-With the help of Selenium and the page Object Model write a simple test that fails for this bug.
+With the help of Selenium and the Page Object Model desing pattern write a simple test that fails for this bug.

 Optionally make a pull request to the project.